TarlSS/PokerHands/README.md

 Aces Low: Aces are not high for this program.
 They evaluate as 1.
 Straights with aces high have not been included in the Straight evaluator.

 Driver Program: The driver program generates two hands, lists what the hands are and then tells us the winning hand.
+The program does not use a legal deck, it just generates 5 cards randomly for each hand.
 Press q to quit or any key to generate hands.

 Author: Alex Lau